 Whether or not February is a busy month for holidays and festivals rather depends on the phases of the Moon.
-For instance, this year, the second new moon after December 21st takes place on February 1st, which means that February hosts the prestigious Lunar New Year holidays that will dominate the start of February this year.
+For instance, this year, the second new moon after December 21st takes place on January 22nd, which means that February misses out on the prestigious Lunar New Year holidays.

 Month info: February gets it name from the the Roman purification ritual ‘Februa’ held on February 15th.
 With only 28 days, February was known in welsh as ‘y mis bach’ – the little month.
 February was the last month to be added to the calendar by the Romans and was the last month of the year, so it was always shorter to account for the inaccuracy in the calendar in those days.
 It only got a 29th day in leap years in 46 BC under the Julian Calendar reforms.

 This is a national holiday for Japanese people to remind themselves of the nation’s founding and foster their love for the nation.

 It marks the traditional date on which according to legend Emperor Jimmu founded Japan in 660 BC.
 In January 1873, the day of the enthronement of Emperor Jinmu, the first Japanese emperor, was made a national holiday and named Kigen-setsu.
 February 11th 660 BC was determined as the day of enthronement by calculating the date in the solar calendar corresponding to the date recorded in the Chronicles of Japan, Japan’s first history compiled on imperial orders.

 However, many historians now believe that Emperor Jinmu’s enthronement, as described in the Chronicles, was probably not a historical fact but merely folklore.

 This holiday was abolished after World War II, however, there were so many compliants about its removal that in 1966 the day was reinstated as a national holiday, renamed as National Foundation Day.